Quote: Crime stats don’t lie-but they don’t tell the whole truth either.

 Federal Crime Data Presented Before Elections

-It’s interesting as to how the federal government presents crime data before elections:
+It’s interesting how the federal government presents crime data before elections:

 Claimed Pre-2024 National Election Decreases in Violent Crime From The FBI And The National Crime Victimization Survey

 The FBI broke all records in offering full-year preliminary crime decreases for 2023 in March of 2024.
 It recorded decreases for all crime categories except for vehicle theft.
-It’s usually offered in the fall for the preceding year.
+It’s usually offered in the late summer or fall for the preceding year.

 Claimed Pre-2022 National Election Decreases in Violent Crime From The FBI